minaajafari/TerrorismDatabaseFactDiscovery/README.md

 5-	attacks type should not be Hostage taking(kidnapping) and Assassination.

-6-	Attacks target nationality should not be Afghan .
+6-	Attacks target nationality should be Afghan .

 7-	Number of people who killed in this attacks should be more than two people .